DeathAngelDaemon/display-lotro-server/README.md

 ### Changelog

+### 1.4

+* fixes shortcode implementation
+* add caching for datacenter request
+* fixes issue #4 (catch exception when datacenter is not available)
+* a bit of cleanup and translation update
+* tested up to WP version 4.9.8

 ### 1.3
 * Enables two (or more) lotro server widgets at the same time
 * Includes the settings and the functionality of the shortcode